markcerqueira/markcerqueira.github.com/_posts/2018/2018-03-14-jrpg-hurdles.md

 title: "JRPG Hurdles"
 description: ""
 category:
-tags: [jrpg, video games, throwback]
+tags: [jrpg, video games, throwback, pokémon]
 ---

 Earlier I wrote about my [love][1] for and [getting stuck][2] in Super Mario RPG, my first JRPG.
 I loved the game but even after beating it I was unaware of the JRPG genre.
 Taking another walk down memory lane, the next two JRPGs I'd encounter (still unaware of the concept of the genre) would present memorable hurdles.